ThomasPiessat/ThomasPiessat.github.io/docs/git.md

 ```

 # Initializing a Git repository
-## Open Git Bash.
+## Init project on main branch :
 Navigate to the root directory of your project.
 Initialize the local directory as a Git repository
 If you’re using Git 2.28.0 or a later version
 ```sh
 git init -b main
 ```
-## Add the files in your new local repository.
+## Add the files in your new local repository :
 This stages them for the first commit.
 ```sh
 git add .
 ```
-## Commit the files that you've staged in your local repository.
+## Commit the files :
+This stages them for the first commit.
 ```sh
 git commit -m "First commit"
 ```
-# Adding a local repository to GitHub using Git
+# Adding a local repository to GitHub :
 Create a new repository on GitHub.com
 In the Command prompt, add the URL for the remote repository where your local repository will be pushed.
 ```sh
 git remote add origin <REMOTE_URL>
 ```
-## Push the changes in your local repository to GitHub.com.
+## Push the changes in your local repository to GitHub.com :
 ```sh
 git push origin main
 ```